UCAS Code: 8H75

-Through the specialist units this course will develop students’ skills and understanding of music composition, technology and production techniques and their direct relationship within the evolving world of new media, giving students the wide range of skills they need to find employment in the growing media industry, or progress to further study.
+This course will develop your skills and your understanding of music composition, technology and production techniques and their direct relationship within the evolving world of new media, giving you a wide range of skills needed to successfully find employment in the growing media industry, or progress to further study.

 This course is aimed at students who have a Level 3 qualification in relevant subject areas (e.g. Music, Music Technology, Media) and adults who have experience of music and music production.
-They are likely to be seeking employment in the music and media industries, in jobs such as sound recording, composition, sound design and audio editing, or also looking for a route into Higher Education.
+This course is ideal if you are seeking employment in the music and media industries, in jobs such as sound recording, composition, sound design and audio editing.

 Entry Requirements & Interview Process

-All applicants will be interviewed, where you will be expected to demonstrate enthusiasm and commitment.
+You will be interviewed, where you will be expected to demonstrate enthusiasm and commitment to the course.

-Mature applicants (aged over 21 years) without formal qualifications but with appropriate relevant vocational experience are also welcome to apply.
+Applicants without formal qualifications but with significant amounts of appropriate relevant vocational experience are also welcome to apply.